seankross/the-unix-workbench/docs/07-Nephology.md

 on the droplet are gone forever, so please be sure that you don't have any important information on a droplet before you destroy it.
 If there are files you want to save on your droplet use `scp` in order to copy them to your local machine.
-Let's walk through destorying a droplet.
+Let's walk through destroying a droplet.
 Go back to [DigitalOcean](https://m.do.co/c/530d6cfa2b37) and log in.
 You should then see a listing of all of your droplets: